Overview

 Willowbank Wildlife Reserve visit

-Where we can experience the local animal life up close.
-See kiwis, kangaroos, and other native animals, heritage farming animals, and some exotic animals like lemurs and macaws.
+Visit Willowbank Wildlife Reserve to experience local animal life up close.
+See kiwi, kangaroos, and other native species, along with heritage farm animals and select exotic animals like lemurs and macaws, all within a natural and engaging setting.

 Christchurch performance